 After you have set up the Mi Fit app, it would ask you to turn on the Bluetooth which would then enable you to connect your phone with the band.
 You can play around with the settings to see how it works.

-The features of the Mi Band includes a 1.1″ AMOLED display with a resolution of 126×294 pixels, sport’s mode (running, cycling, walking, swimming, treadmill runs etc.), sleep tracking, blood oxygen monitoring, sensors (that check for heart rates, an accelerometer, barometer, NFC and a proximity sensor), it also checks for alerts from calls, messages and alarms and can control your camera and music.
+The features of the Mi Band includes a 1.1″ AMOLED display with a resolution of 126×294 pixels, sport’s mode (running, cycling, walking, swimming, treadmill runs etc.), sleep tracking, breathing exercises, sensors (that check for heart rates, an accelerometer, barometer, NFC and a proximity sensor), it also checks for alerts from calls, messages and alarms and can control your camera and music.
 The band is also waterproof, which means you can bathe or swim with it.
 By waterproof we’re referring to cold water.

 Expect a much more detailed review soon.